We move to questions to the Taoiseach.

 I was not in the Chair when the Taoiseach was in opposition so I do not know what he was like.
 We cannot be that sensitive.

-As I mentioned earlier with respect to nitrous oxide, the requirement to introduce action plans falls to local authorities and it is important that they do so, although they will be supported by central government.
+As I mentioned earlier with respect to nitrogen dioxide, the requirement to introduce action plans falls to local authorities and it is important that they do so, although they will be supported by central government.
 The actions taken are the promotion of electric and plug-in hybrid vehicles-----

 There are no electric vehicles.